 3. Tell them what to expect from your emails.

 After thanking your new subscriber, tell them exactly what they will get as members of your email list.
 Be specific and truthful.
 Don't promise something which you cannot deliver.
-That's a great way to systematically lose subscribers.
+That's a great way to lose subscribers systematically.

 Here's what this looks like in my welcome email sequence: